digiservnet/hibp-php/README.md

 ```

 ## ReadOnly properties
-Now that we're targetting  a minimum of PHP `8.1`, this gives us the ability to utilise ReadOnly properties in objects.
+Now that we're targeting a minimum of PHP `8.1`, this gives us the ability to utilise ReadOnly properties in objects.
 With this, entity getters have been removed and properties can now be accessed directly on the object.

 ## Usage examples for Breach Sites data